-3.1.2.30 unit: A component of a Serial Bus node that provides processing, memory, I/O or some other functionality.
+- 3.1.2.34 unit: A component of a Serial Bus node that provides processing, memory, I/O or some other functionality.
 Once the node is initialized, the unit provides a CSR interface that is typically accessed by device driver software at an initiator.
 A node may have multiple units, which normally operate independently of each other.
-Within this standard, a unit is equivalent to a target.

-3.1.2.31 unit architecture: The specification of the interface to and the services provided by a unit implemented within a Serial Bus node.
-This standard extends the unit architecture defined by ANSI NCITS 325-1998 to include mechanisms for peer-to-peer data transport is a unit architecture for image devices (e.g., printers, scanners or multifunction peripherals) intended to be used with the unit architecture for SBP-2 targets.

-3.1.2.32 unit attention: A state that a logical unit maintains while it has unsolicited status information to report to one or more logged-in initiators.
+Within this standard, a unit is equivalent to a target. - 3.1.2.35 unit architecture: The specification of the interface to and the services provided by a unit implemented within a Serial Bus node.
+This standard extends the unit architecture defined by ANSI NCITS 325-1998 to include mechanisms for peer-to-peer data transport. - 3.1.2.36 unit attention: A state that a logical unit maintains while it has unsolicited status information to report to one or more logged-in initiators.
 A unit attention condition shall be created as described elsewhere in this standard or in the applicable command set- and device-dependent documents.
 A unit attention condition shall persist for a logged-in initiator until a) unsolicited status that reports the unit attention condition is successfully stored at the initiator or b) the initiator's login becomes invalid or is released.
-Logical units may queue unit attention conditions; after the first unit attention condition is cleared, another unit attention condition may exist.

-3.1.2.33 unsolicited status block: A status block whose src field is two; the meaning of the ORB_offset_hi and ORB_offset_lo fields is unspecified and the status block does not pertain to any particular ORB.

-3.1.2.34 working set: The part of a task set that has been fetched from the initiator by the target and is available to the target in its local storage.
+Logical units may queue unit attention conditions; after the first unit attention condition is cleared, another unit attention condition may exist. - 3.1.2.37 unsolicited status block: A status block whose src field is two; the meaning of the ORB\offset\hi and ORB\offset\lo fields is unspecified and the status block does not pertain to any particular ORB. - 3.1.2.38 working set: The part of a task set that has been fetched from the initiator by the target and is available to the target in its local storage.